Kong/insomnia-docs/docs/inso-cli/continuous-integration.md

 category-url: inso-cli
 ---

-Inso CLI has been designed to run in a CI environment, disabling prompts and providing exit codes to pass or fail the CI workflow accordingly.
+Inso CLI has been designed to run in a CI environment, disabling prompts, and providing exit codes to pass or fail the CI workflow.

 An example workflow run in Github Actions is as follows.
 This example will checkout > install NodeJS > install inso > run linting > run unit tests > generate configuration.
 If any of these steps fail, the GH workflow will as well.